Moles Pest Control

-Ace Mole Catching provides a Mole Control Service throughout Norfolk, and is registered on the Association of British Mole Catchers, the British Mole Catchers Register and the Association of Professional Mole Catchers and is a traditional mole catcher.
+The Mole Catcher at Ace Mole Catching provides a Mole Control Service throughout Norfolk, and is registered on the Association of British Mole Catchers, the British Mole Catchers Register and the Association of Professional Mole Catchers and is a traditional mole trapper, using approved traps for humanely trapping moles.
+100% Catch rate, No Mole Caught No Fee Money Back Guarantee!
+And our unique 5 Day Guarantee!

 It is estimated that there are around 35-50 million moles in the UK.
 The species that we have in the UK are the Common or European Mole (Talpa europaea).
 The mole is the only UK mammal to live completely underground.